Soviet artist Vladimir Gavrilov

 Upon graduation Vladimir Gavrilov began to successfully participate in the Moscow and All-Union exhibitions.
 Among the central works – “At dawn,” “Fresh day”, “For the homeland”, “Joyful March”.
 Gavrilov created works of his time and passionately argued manpower artistic ideals of Russian art.
 Since 1968, he taught at the Moscow State Art Institute of Surikov.

-Soviet artist Vladimir Gavrilov died July 17, 1970 in Moscow, and was buried at the Vagankovsky cemetery.
+Soviet artist Vladimir Gavrilov died July 17, 1970 in Moscow, buried at the Vagankovsky cemetery.